lazpeng/etsuko/README.md

 ```

 Notice that all files are expected to be inside the assets/ folder during
-runtime, and relative paths (e.g. files/) only work in the wasm target and
+runtime, and relative paths (e.g. files/) only work in the wasm target, and
-you need to define a CDN_BASE_PATH to retrieve this files from at runtime.
+you need to define a CDN_BASE_PATH pointing to a remote server to retrieve
+these files from at runtime.

 You may use *either* the combination of #lyrics and #timings (timings
 must come before lyrics) *OR* the #ass section which should be filled with